 Seed Savers Exchange helped start the heirloom seed movement by locating and preserving almost 20,000 varieties by growing them and seed banking at Heritage Farm in Decorah, Iowa.
-The not-for-profit’s mission is to conserve and protect America’s culturally diverse but endangered food crop heritage for future generations by collecting, growing, and sharing open pollinated seeds and plants.
+The not-for-profit’s mission is to conserve and protect America’s culturally diverse but endangered food crop heritage for future generations by collecting, growing, and sharing open pollinated seeds and plants—check the website for availability updates.
 The catalog contains an anthology of stories and fascinating anecdotes connecting the reader to plant history, and has a comprehensive roster of vegetable seed many of which are certified organic.
 Be sure to check out the heirloom flower seed, garlic, and seed potatoes.
 It’s a great resource for seed saving supplies and helpful guides to get started planting and seed saving.

 Pinetree has been a year-round source for the home gardener for more than three decades.
 Their product lines go well beyond a fairly complete line of gardening gear, including soil kits and amendments, and animal deterrents.
 Also offered are natural bath and hair products, kitchen gadgets (I want the tortilla press), and bee, bat, and bird products.
 If you’d like fragrant oils and herbal teas to go along with your vegetable seeds, look no further than Pinetree.
 There is a comprehensive compendium of some of the best gardening books that I’ve seen.